 The problem of course is that finding that winning strategy in this golden age of music marketing democracy isn't easy, and it can take the burgeoning artist years to develop the craft - assuming they even stick it out long enough to get that far.
 Whereas before the path to greatness was one sprawling landscape that only the chosen few were guided across by that benevolent hand of the major label, the internet explosion has rendered it a treacherous wasteland, riddled with sinkholes, precipitous drops, and a wide selection of predators.
 These days anyone can cross, but they do so at their own peril.

-Anyone who loves a good apocalypse knows that such environments breed the absolute worst kinds of people, and the internet is rife with total pieces of shit willing to unscrupulously trick the bright-eyed aspirant into, at best, buying their particular brand of snake oil, or else trying to lure them down into some dark cave for nefarious purposes best not spoken of.
+Anyone who loves a good apocalypse knows that such environments breed the absolute worst kinds of people, and the internet is rife with total pieces of filth willing to unscrupulously trick the bright-eyed aspirant into, at best, buying their particular brand of snake oil, or else trying to lure them down into some dark cave for nefarious purposes best not spoken of.

 Starting out on my own after years of enjoying the collective benefits (and enduring the constant compromise) of rolling with a pack, I of course fell prey to many of the pitfalls that scatter this desolate landscape.
 Looking back, I've made some pretty cringeworthy mistakes.
 Luckily, I've learnt from those mistakes, and now I'm here to help you avoid making them at all.

 Here are the five things I wish I'd known when I started my music career.
 You're welcome.